G1nphyy/Electronic-Diary/README.md

 # Electronic Diary

+## Important changes
+  - I added a multi-school feature to the **DDDziennik**
+  - Repair some bugs that are still in the version without multi-school feature (i will not include them, bc i dont have time lol)
+  - Updated database
 ## Overview
 The **Electronic Diary** is a journal adapted for one school.
 You can do all the things you need in an electronic school journal there.
 The all website is in Polish language because i'm from there ;)

+$$#
+Remember im not a security guy, so its not so safe to use, because in some places user can change a input or see an ids value.
+$$

 ## Images From Website